redactedontop/redactedontop.github.io/src/content/blog/luca-part-1.md

 ### The detect function

-We're starting with the detect function:
+We're starting with their detect function:
 ```
 pub fn detect()  {
     if is_server_os() || is_vm_by_wim_temper() || detect_hash_processes() {